 - Involve patients’ families and loved ones: Involving family members or loved ones gives patients a greater support system, both to directly assist with their care when needed and to encourage them to continue making progress with their health.

 - Provide care with a human touch: Creating emotional connections through simple actions like addressing patients by name and making eye contact communicates empathy and establishes trust, which helps improve patient engagement.

 - Regularly request, evaluate, and respond to feedback: Consistently checking in with patients and healthcare workers alike helps identify where progress is being made and which areas need further improvement.

-By actively engaging with patients on an individual level, small improvements over time can add up to significantly better-quality healthcare overall.
+By actively engaging with patients on an individual level, small improvements over time can add up to significantly better healthcare overall.